f5devcentral/f5-big-iq-lab/docs/class5/module7/lab2.rst

   |image17|

-Utilizing the Jump host, we can log in to the newly created BIG-IP with our newly created credentials from DO and see objects, and the BIG-IP is ready for use.
+Utilizing the Jump host, we can login to the newly created BIG-IP with our newly created credentials from DO and see objects, and the BIG-IP is ready for use.

 ..
 Note:: Because we used the BIG-IQ DO Class our BIG-IP was added to our BIG-IQ under a managed device